What if my employer refuses to pay overtime wages? Ohio Overtime Lawyers

 What if my employer uses a comp time or flexible time schedule?

-Contact our office for a FREE consultation with an Ohio Overtime Lawyer if you have questions about overtime.
+Contact our office for a FREE consultation with our Ohio Overtime Lawyers if you have questions about overtime.

-If your employer refuses to pay overtime when you work over 40 hours in a workweek, then you may have a claim for those unpaid overtime wages, damages, and attorney’s fees, If you have questions about your rights to overtime compensation, then you should contact our office today to speak with an Ohio Overtime Lawyer.
-You may contact our office for a FREE consultation with an Ohio Overtime Lawyer by filling out the information below or calling 1-614-949-1181.
+If your employer refuses to pay overtime when you work over 40 hours in a workweek, then you may have a claim for those unpaid overtime wages, damages, and attorney’s fees, If you have questions about your rights to overtime compensation, then you should contact our office today to speak with our Ohio Overtime Lawyers.
+You may contact our office for a FREE consultation with our Ohio Overtime Lawyers by filling out the information below or calling 1-614-949-1181.